 Soft Summer

-Soft Summer colors are muted, cool-toned, and gently blended.
+Soft Summer colors are muted, cool-toned, and gently blended, which are some of the most recognizable Soft Summer characteristics.
 Features often include grey or hazel eyes, fair to tan skin with pink undertones, and ash blonde to medium ash brown hair.
 This is the warmest Summer subtype, sitting closest to Autumn while still remaining neutral-cool.

 Neutrals include taupe, cool browns, charcoal, and muted navy.
 Accent colors include dusty pinks, rose, burgundy, muted greens, teals, cool blues, and greyed purples.